ThePirateBayCash/Anonymity_Ecosystem/README.md

 ## 🏴‍☠️ Disclaimer

-Pirate Bay Cash is a decentralized project.
+The Pirate Bay Cash is a decentralized project.
 Use at your own discretion, and always conduct your own research (DYOR) before investing.
 The team is not responsible for any financial losses or misuse of the code.

 ---